 8. Surfshark Comes at Unbelievable Prices

 This is one of the lowest prices I’ve seen and once you pair that with the near-unbelievable performance of Surfshark, a deal that’s very hard to beat.
-Personally, I feel that the two-year contract is an ideal sign-on period as well – not too long or short.
+Personally, I feel that the one-year contract is an ideal sign-on period as well – not too long or short.

 * Note – Price checked accurate in July 2019.
 Click links to read our review and speed test results for each VPN services.